Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 ### Virtualization

 If you want to run virtual machines, you need to install the virtualization group and enable `libvirtd` on boot.
-You can instead use Oracle VirtualBox, but I prefer using [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) because it is more lightweight and integrated with GNOME.
+You can instead use Oracle VirtualBox (I haven't tested it yet though), but I prefer using [virt-manager](https://virt-manager.org/) because it is more integrated with Linux and has all the features that I need.

 ```bash
 # more info: https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/